zuckung/endless-sky-plugins/README.md

 <br>

 Well, technically this plugin disables the person ships, and creates new ones which are captureable (with changed names to "<name> (disable me)", due to limitations of changing parts of the originals).
 Also adds all of them to the author government, adjusts some personalities and sets all frequencies to 1000.
 Changed "Tranquility" to have a weapon, so it doesn't flee.
-And changed "Zitchas" personality to "decloaked", so it doesn'tflee and regenerate while cloaked.<br>
+And changed "Zitchas" personality to "decloaked", so it doesn't flee and regenerate while cloaked.<br>

-So attacking one of them makes all your enemies, they all try to disable instead of destroying, and they all have the same spawn chance which is in average within 10 minutes.<br>
+Attacking one of them makes all your enemies, they all try to disable instead of destroying, and they all have the same spawn chance which is in average within 10 minutes.<br>

 <br>